a36bor/bunar/_posts/2022-04-18-understanding-the-ethics-of-criminal-justice.md

 title:  "Understanding the Ethics of Criminal Justice"
 date:   2022-04-18
 image:  images/2022/understanding-the-ethics-of-criminal-justice.jpg
 description: Criminal justice is a field with many competing interests and ethical dilemmas.
-On one hand, the criminal justice system is designed to uphold the rule of law and punish those who break the law.
 ---